status-im/nimbus-eth1/README.md

 - you can switch the DB backend with a Nim compiler define:
-  `-d:nimbus_db_backend=...` where the (case-insensitive) value is one of "rocksdb" (the default), "sqlite", "lmdb".
+  `-d:nimbus_db_backend=...` where the (case-insensitive) value is one of "rocksdb" (the default), "sqlite", "lmdb"

+- the Premix debugging tools are [documented separately](premix/readme.md)

 ### Troubleshooting